Akenas/RPS-game/readme.md

 ## Overview
 This is a simple **Rock, Paper, Scissors** game developed to demonstrate basic game mechanics and data persistence for analysis.
 The game allows users to compete against a computer opponent.
 Player data, game history, and round details are stored for later analysis.
+You can find a quick demo video here: https://streamable.com/aku35c

 ## Features
 - **Player Management**: Users can register and play multiple games.